 Countries in Latin America and the Caribbean region have also made progress in strengthening KMC activities.
 With support from the Latin American and Caribbean Neonatal Alliance, MCHIP and the USAID Health Care Improvement Project (HCI), teams have developed and implemented KMC programs in hospitals in the Dominican Republic, El Salvador, Guatemala, Honduras, and Nicaragua.
 While some countries have had programs for almost twenty years, other programs are just beginning.
 An active KMC community of practice across the region now includes an online component in Spanish, hosted on HCI’s maternal and child health knowledge portal.

 The Last Mile - Getting Effective KMC to Scale

-Despite its potential to save over 450,000 babies every year KMC has not had widespread scale up since it was first recognized as an effective practice 35 years ago.
+Despite its potential to save thousands of babies every year KMC has not had widespread scale up since it was first recognized as an effective practice 35 years ago.
 Certain countries have yet to endorse KMC as national policy; in other countries where KMC policies exist, KMC has been implemented and sustained only in a modest number of facilities, despite funding and technical support from donors and partners; and in some countries where KMC is being scaled up, there is considerable evidence and observation that there remains a large proportion of low birth weight babies not yet receiving quality KMC.